ver8ung/athalianamsmc/README.md

 ToDo:
 - implement all chromosome runs into the final script
 - general strategy : one big script with this approach or multiple smaller ones that can be run together in a batch job file ?!
+- streamline the process more, maybe use fnmatch module
+- implement cross coalescence runs